SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 #### Hints and guidelines

-According to the condition of the task, the house has dimensions of **`n` x `n`**, but from the input and output data, we can see the following:
+According to the condition of the problem, the house has dimensions of **`n` x `n`**, but from the input and output data, we can see the following:

 * The house consists of two parts: **roof and base**.